Skip to content

 Bone and gum grafting are also standard procedures to treat gum disease.
 The Bone may be grafted from your bone, a donor, or synthetic bone during a bone graft for gum disease.
 This bone is then fused to the tooth or anchor bones of the mouth, and gums are sutured back in place.
 The result is a sturdy, whole tooth anchored securely in the gums.
 Likewise, with a gum tissue graft, tissue may be grafted from the root of the mouth and fused around the tooth.

 The best treatment for gum disease and gingivitis is prevention.
-Gingivitis can be prevented through proper oral hygiene, regular dental cleanings, and gum restoration treatments like the ECO Balance Deep Clean & Gum Restoration Oral Health Booster.
-This twice-daily toothpaste topper deep cleans teeth and gums up to 8x better than brushing and flossing alone and effectively reverses early-stage gingivitis and gum disease.
+Gingivitis can be prevented through proper oral hygiene, regular dental cleanings, and gum restoration treatments.